Documenting Damage and Losses for Insurance Claims

 - Record all expenses you incur as a result of property damage, including the cost of temporary repairs, hotel accommodations and meal expenses.

 - If you are unhappy with the settlement you receive for your claim, contact the insurance company.
-If you do not receive satisfactory results, you may contact the Complaints Division at the Department of Banking and Insurance by calling 609-292-7272 or the Consumer Hotline at 1-800-446-7467.
+If you do not receive satisfactory results, you may contact the Complaints Division at the New Jersey Department of Banking & Insurance by calling 609-292-7272 or their Consumer Hotline 800-446-7467.